 The UPLR applies to most kinds of packages, except for the following:

-1. Inner wrappings that are not sold to the customer separately from the products;
+a.
+Inner wrappings that are not sold to the customer separately from the products

-2. Shipping containers or outer wrappings used solely for the purpose of transportation of bulk commodities, or packages delivery;
+b.
+Shipping containers or outer wrappings used solely for the transportation of bulk commodities, or packages delivery

-3. Containers used for retail tray pack displays when the container itself is not intended to be sold (e.g., the tray that is used to display individual envelopes of seasonings, gravies, etc., and the tray itself is not intended to be sold;
+c.
+Containers used for retail tray pack displays when the container itself is not intended to be sold (e.g. the tray that is used to display individual envelopes of seasonings)

-4. Open carriers and transparent wrappers or carriers for containers when the wrappers or carriers do not bear any written, printed, or graphic matter obscuring the label information required by this regulation;
+d.
+Open carriers and transparent wrappers or carriers for containers when the wrappers or carriers do not bear any written, printed, or graphic matter obscuring the label information required by this regulation

-5. Packages intended for export to foreign countries.
+e.
+Packages intended for export to foreign countries

-The UPLR requires that consumer packaging label should bear the following contents:
+The UPLR requires that consumer packaging labels should bear the following contents: